sal55/langs/MyLangs/readme.md

 ### Features of Q

 Q is lower level than typical scripting languages, and more static.
-But since I'm most familiar with Pythin, here I will list many useful features (in addition to any above) that are not present or not native in Python:
+But since I'm most familiar with Pythin, here I will list many useful features (in addition to any above) that are not present or not native in Python, and some characteristics:

 * Q needs ahead-of-time compilation of all modules to bytecode before execution starts (fortunately it has a very fast compiler)
 * Most things are actually static; in Python, nearly everything is dynamic
 * Only variables have dynamic types
 * Identifiers are one of module, function, variable, label, type/classe, enum, named constant or macro, and cannot change.
 In Python, every identifier is a variable
-* Named constants define quantities that cannot be changed; allow reduction when used in expressions; and make practical switch statements:
+* Named constants define quantities that cannot be changed; they allow reduction when used in expressions; and make practical switch statements:
 * Switch statement
-* Built-in support for user-defined mutable records with named fields (why do so few script languages support something so practical, yet they all do closures, whatever they are?)
+* Built-in support for user-defined mutable records with named fields (why do so few script languages support something so practical, yet they all do closures, whatever those are?)
 * References to objects, including pass-by-reference
 * Most objects are mutable
 * Goto